elastisys/ck8s-cluster/docs/onboarding.md

   These users will be able to configure permissions for other users.
 - What **optional services** should be deployed (e.g. Harbor and OPA)?
 - What **namespaces** should be created for the customer?
+- How would you like to be **notified** about upgrades, maintenance and similar?

 ## Step 2 - Deploy environment